 PIA’s Privacy Policy confirms it doesn’t collect your browsing history, IP address, or connection timestamps.

-No-Logs Policy Proven in Multiple Real-World Cases
+No-Logs Policy Proven Multiple Times

 In July 2016, the Russian government seized PIA’s servers after a new privacy data law was passed that demanded all VPNs must log Russian traffic for up to a year.
 In response, PIA completely shut down its Russian servers and quit the country.